xrdocs/ncs5500/_tutorials/introducing-400ge-on-ncs5500-series.md

 We will add more details on these subtleties in the next months while we are getting closer to IOS XR 7.0.2 release date.

+The currently estimated power consumption will be around 1000W typical and 1400W max.

 For reference, here is the block diagram on the 18DD-SE line card:

 ![VigorSE-block-diagram.jpg]({{site.baseurl}}/images/VigorSE-block-diagram.jpg){: .align-center}